What Makes Your Property Value Increase? 12 Key Factors To Watch

 You’ve heard that location is the biggest factor in home value.
 But what does this mean?

-According to Benson, a home doesn’t actually appreciate in value.
+According to Benson, a home (the physical thing we live in) doesn’t actually appreciate in value.
 In fact, the physical characteristics of a home tend to depreciate as they age.
-It’s the property itself that appreciates.
+It’s the underlying property (the land your home sits on) that is actually what’s gaining value.
 This is why location is key.
 And there are a number of things that impact whether the location is helping or hurting property values.

 Community improvement.
 Historically, homes in urban locations with close proximity to employers, restaurants, shopping, and recreation hold high value.
 Community and neighborhood improvements such as the development of restaurants, parks, or mass transit can positively affect home value.

 Community improvements that include the development of nature trails also boost home values.
-Research by the University of Washington suggests that homes adjacent to naturalistic parks and open spaces hold a 8%-20% higher value than comparable properties, with the value boost declining to near zero for homes located a half mile away.
+Research by the University of Washington suggests that homes adjacent to natural resources like parks and open spaces hold a 8%-20% higher value than comparable properties, with the value boost declining to near zero for homes located a half mile away.

 For example, Gilbert’s $425 million Capital Improvement Plan has resulted in a phenomenal increase in home values with the development of streets, parks, and water infrastructure, which brought several new restaurants, shops, and other businesses to the area.
 While some of this increase can be attributed to the current housing shortage, Gilbert is making headlines in Arizona as the place to live.
 About 30 miles from Phoenix, the little township is a booming metropolis and recently ranked #5 in the nation’s housing market.

 Demand for rural homes.
 While home values historically grow faster in urban locations, there has been a recent upswing in rural home values.
-The rise in remote work and education options has stimulated home values in rural communities, as homebuyers are looking for more space to work, relax and play.
+The rise in remote work and education options has stimulated home values in rural communities, as homebuyers are looking for more space (and at better prices) to work, relax and play.

 “We’re seeing a big trend in people moving out of the city to [locations] that are an hour or more away.
 They’re looking for a little space, a yard for the kids to play in, and more of a community feel.
 That’s brought the demand and property values up for homes outside of the city in a way we’ve not seen before.
 Prices outside the city are rising much faster right now than within the city,” states Freeman, who works with over 68% more single family homes than the average agent in her Seattle market.